If you are the mom of an addict don’t give up hope

-Addicts’ moms need hope that your loved ones can recover in the same way that moms of cancer patients need hope that their children can recover.
+Did you know that addicts’ moms need hope that their loved ones can recover in the same way that moms of cancer patients need hope that their children can recover.
 How can we have hope when we aren’t in control of a deadly disease?
 That’s the question.
 If your children are not in treatment yet, or are in treatment but far from stable recovery, it’s difficult to hang on to positive thinking.

 I know, I am one of you.
 You may have adult children who don’t like you at all and are taking drugs or drinking on all your special days.
 They may have forgotten you or may be angry at you for things they think you have done to them.
 Or they think you aren’t supporting them enough or forcing them into a recovery they don’t want.

 Substance use alters brain function and makes people do things they wouldn’t do if they were sober, and it destroys relationships.
 Even more tragic, you may have children who have passed away from an overdose.
 There is no way not to feel guilty and hurt and deeply damaged.
 And others who haven’t experienced what you have may not understand or know how to help.

 Addicts’ moms need hope that things can get better